KaisTahar/dqLib/README.md

     </tbody>
 </table>

 <br />  In addition to indicators, the DQ reports include the resulting parameters and adequate information to identify potential DQ issues.
-The `dqLib` package enables users to specify DQ rules using spreadsheets and to detect DQ issues based on the predefined rule set, as described in the [news](https://github.com/KaisTahar/dqLib/blob/bmc_dqLib/NEWS.md). `dqLib` provides functions to detect the following common DQ issues:
+The `dqLib` package enables users to specify DQ rules using spreadsheets and to detect DQ issues based on the predefined rules, as described in the [news](https://github.com/KaisTahar/dqLib/blob/master/NEWS.md). `dqLib` provides functions to detect the following common DQ issues:

   | Abbreviation | DQ Parameter | Description |
   |-----|--------------------------- | ------------|